-Stuart Hancock - a composer and arranger of film, television, commercial, theatre and concert music, and a professional pianist and accompanist.
+Stuart Hancock - a composer and arranger of film, television, commercial, theatre and concert music, and a professional pianist and conductor.

-Stuart won industry awards for his music and sound design from early on in his career as a commercial composer, including his work on campaigns for the British Board of Film Classification, Burberry New York and the BBC's World Cup coverage.
-He has gone on to score many independent films, both shorts and features; a first big hit was EMR, which won the Raindance Film Festival and went on general release in the summer of 2005 following its Cannes premiere.
-Stuart’s soundtracks to two MMA action feature films - Underground and Bodyguard: A New Beginning - were released on CD and to download in June 2009 to rapturous reviews (“Hancock proves that his work is up there with the best that Hollywood has to offer.
+Stuart quickly won industry recognition for his music and sound design, with awards for his commercial work on campaigns for the BBFC, Burberry New York and the BBC World Cup coverage.
+A first big film-scoring hit was with EMR, which won the Raindance Film Festival and went on general release in the summer of 2005 following its Cannes premiere.
+Stuart’s first soundtrack releases - for the independent action movies Underground and Bodyguard: A New Beginning - came in June 2009 to rapturous reviews (“Hancock proves that his work is up there with the best that Hollywood has to offer.
 Expect great things from him in the future”; Darren Rea, review of Bodyguard: A New Beginning).
-In 2010, Stuart scored the World Cup football documentary One Night In Turin, which went on general cinematic release, and the album of his choral/orchestral score to the fantasy film Hawk has garnered many accolades on both sides of the Atlantic (“I had every expectation met with this soundtrack, and more.
+Stuart followed this with the World Cup football drama-documentary One Night In Turin in 2010, which went on general cinematic release, and the album of his choral/orchestral score to the fantasy film Hawk garnered many accolades on both sides of the Atlantic (“I had every expectation met with this soundtrack, and more.
 It is a delight to listen to”; Caleb Leland, Shadowlocked).

-Stuart took up scoring duties on the hit primetime BBC1 Saturday night fantasy drama, Atlantis (starring Mark Addy, Sarah Parish, Juliet Stevenson, Robert Emms and a colourful array of character cameos) - delivering, in early 2015, a rich cinematic rollercoaster of an orchestral score across the 13 epic episodes.
-The soundtrack was released in December 2015 on Silva Screen Records, to instant acclaim (“A delightful album...the score sounds vibrant and exciting in a way that many similar scores don’t.
-There is a fine balance between exciting action cues and quietly melancholy ones.
-Both Hancock’s action writing and his dramatic compositions are compelling; drawing the listener into the score"; Pete Simons, Synchrotones)
+In late 2014, Stuart took up scoring duties on the hit primetime BBC1 Saturday night fantasy drama Atlantis, delivering a rich cinematic rollercoaster of an orchestral score across 13 epic episodes.
+The soundtrack was released in December 2015 on Silva Screen Records, to instant acclaim (“A magnificent work… the score sounds vibrant and exciting in a way that many similar scores don’t.
+Both Hancock’s action writing and his dramatic compositions are compelling”; Pete Simons, Synchrotones)

-By 2013, Stuart had begun to receive considerable recognition for his film scoring, starting with the Idyllwild Cinema Festival, California, where Hawk won Best Original Score (featurette).
-He was pre-selected in five categories at the Jerry Goldsmith Awards (at the International Film Music Festival, Cordoba), receiving formal nominations for Hawk in the feature category and for The Desert Treasure (Plants of Qatar) in the documentary category.
-The Desert Treasure duly won, and Stuart was declared Best Composer overall for his body of work.
+By 2013, Stuart had begun to receive considerable recognition for his scoring of independent films, starting with the Idyllwild Cinema Festival, California, where Hawk won Best Original Score (featurette).
+He won the documentary score category of the Jerry Goldsmith Awards (at the International Film Music Festival, Cordoba) with his poetic music for The Desert Treasure, and was declared Best Composer overall for his body of work.
 In September 2013, The Desert Treasure went on to win the coveted Violetta D’Oro at the Parma International Film Music Festival, Italy, and the Gold Medal for Best Documentary Score at the Park City Film Music Festival, Utah.
-Stuart's scores for the animated romantic comedy The Last Belle and the Picturehouse Cinemas branding spot both received nominations at the Hollywood Music In Media Awards in 2013.
+In 2016, Stuart's quirky folk-inflected score for the bittersweet short Killing Thyme (starring Brian Cox and Charlotte Riley) won a further Jerry Goldsmith Award in the best short film score category.

 For examples of Stuart's compositions, please click here.